-Usually whenever one hears the term mesmerism one turns off, especially those associated with scientific and psychological fields of knowledge.
+Usually whenever one hears the term mesmerism also known as animal magnetism one turns off, especially those associated with scientific and psychological fields of knowledge.

 This is because in many if not most of these fields the mesmeric theory has been determined to have no validity.
-This determination has overshadowed the whole concept of mesmerism with a bad connotation.
+This determination has overshadowed the whole concept of mesmerism and animal magnetism with a bad connotation.

 Since many say modern occultism stated with mesmerism it seems the term should be briefly examined.
 The mesmerism technique was introduced by the Austrian physician Franz Anton Mesmer (1733-1815).
 It was stated to be a healing technique based on the idea of animal magnetism.

-Part of Mesmer’s theory was that all animated bodies including man were affected by a magnetic force which also mutually influenced the celestial bodies and earth.
+Part of Franz Mesmer theory was that all animated bodies including man were affected by a magnetic force, animal magnetism which also mutually influenced the celestial bodies and earth.
 His curative technique, which was publicly accepted in Paris in 1778, was said to occur when patients sat around a large vat or ‘baquet’.
 In the ‘baquet’ was a mixture of various substances.

 From top of the ‘baquet’ extended rods and each patient held an end of the rods.
 The treatment session continued until a crisis was reached in which the patient experienced symptoms of violent convulsions, crying, laughter, or other physical symptoms which was then suspended by an extreme lack of energy.
 However, many claimed to be cured of their afflictions following such treatments.